Al-Nour Party: Political orientation

 Al‑Nour Party is an ultra-conservative Islamist party maintaining a strict version of Islam, known as the Salafi methodology.
-Salafis believe in practising Islam as it was practiced by Prophet Muhammad, his companions, and the later generations.
+Salafis believe in practising Islam as it was practiced by the Islamic prophet Muhammad, his companions, and the later generations.
 Their main source of governance is strictly based on the Quran and the Sunnah.

 Religion

 The religious foundation and structure of al-Nour party is based almost entirely on the Salafi interpretation of Islam.

 Al-Nour believes the principles of Islamic Sharia should be the main source of legislation.
 However, the party promises that it will allow Christians to have their own separate laws for their internal matters.

 Israeli–Palestinian conflict

 The party has stated it is committed to the 1979 Egypt–Israel peace treaty as a binding international agreement and would be willing to hold negotiations with Israel.

 At the same time, al‑Nour said it seeks amendments to the agreement and opposes normalization with Israel.
 Specifically, an al‑Nour spokesman stated, "We call for full Sinai rights for Egypt and for our brothers in Palestine and occupied lands, and we see this as directly related to the agreement."
 Regarding normalization, an al‑Nour statement read, "The party strongly objects normalization and dialogue attempts and establishing relations with an entity [Israel] which wants to wipe off our identity, occupies our lands, imposes a siege on our brothers and strongly supports our hangers."